Piotr Krzystek

-Piotr Tomasz Krzystek (born 5 February 1973) is a Polish jurist and politician.
+Piotr Tomasz Krzystek (/pl/; born 5 February 1973) is a Polish jurist and politician.
 He has been the mayor of Szczecin since 2006.

 Biography

 Piotr Krzystek was born on 5 February 1973, in Szczecin, Poland.
 He graduated from the Faculty of Law and Administration of the University of Szczecin.

 In 1998, he began working in city administration as the deputy inspector in the Szczecin City Hall.
 In May 1998, he became the deputy director of the Health Department of the Szczecin Voivodeship Office in Szczecin.
 From 1 January 1999 to 31 March 2002, he was the general director of the West Pomeranian Voivodeship Office in Szczecin.
 He led the team which implemented the 1999 administrative reform.

 From 26 November 2002 to 23 August 2004, he was the deputy mayor of Szczecin.
 After leaving the office, he became a counsel in the law firm Kancelaria Radców Prawnych Jankowski & Krzystek.
 From 2004 to 2007, he was the chairperson of the Association of Polish Municipalities of the Pomerania Euroregion.

 In 2006, he run for the office of the mayor of Szczecin in the local election, as a nonpartisan candidate from the Civic Platform mandate.
 He received 41.79% votes in the first round, and 64.83% in the second round, winning the election.
 He was sworn in on 4 December 2006.
 Krzystek has officially joined the Civil Platform with the end of 2006.

 In 2008, the Central Anticorruption Bureau has accused Krzystek of buying a communal apartment for a highly lowered price, between 1999 and 2003.
-He, then a general director of the Voivodeship Office, was granted the permition to buy the apartment by Władysław Lisewski, the voivode of the West Pomeranian Voivodeship.
+He, then a general director of the Voivodeship Office, was granted the permission to buy the apartment by Władysław Lisewski, the voivode of the West Pomeranian Voivodeship.
 The apparent was estimated to be worth 180,000 Polish złoty in 2000, however Krzystek has bought it for only 32,000 Polish złoty, which was only 17.5% of its actual estimated value.
 In 2009, the Szczecin District Court ruled that there was no legal standing, on which basis he could have bought said apartment, and as such, ordering him to return it.
 He has upheld to the ruling.